Grief Counselling Calgary

 How Does Grief Counselling Work?

 Heartbreak.
 Trauma.
 Loss.
 Grief affects people in so many ways and can be caused by so many different circumstances; as such, our grief counselling is tailored to the individual.
+For some, it causes a loss of appetite and motivation.
+For others, it creates intense loneliness and isolation.

 To cope with the challenges of grief, many people develop unhealthy habits.
 Examples include: